Graham believes that from whom much has been given, much is expected.

 The River Valley Alliance

-Graham was a board member, a past advisory committee chair and an on-going volunteer with the River Valley Alliance.
+Graham was a board member, a past advisory committee chair and a volunteer with the River Valley Alliance.

 The River Valley Alliance is a non-profit organization dedicated to the vision of a park bordering the North Saskatchewan River, starting at the town of Devon southwest of Edmonton, through Edmonton and continuing downstream to the city of Fort Saskatchewan in the northeast.